kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/8-rdbms/4-node-interactions-with-db.md

       - '5432:5432'
 ```

-After that open terminal in this folder and run `docker-compose up -d` command.
-You can connect to this instance using any DB client, i.e. [DBeaver](https://dbeaver.io/) or [pgAdmin](https://www.pgadmin.org/).
-Host is `localhost`, DB name and user are `node_gmp`, password is `password123`.
+Next, open a terminal in the same directory where you saved the `podman-compose.yml` file and execute the `podman-compose up -d` command.
+Good job!
+You've just launched a PostgreSQL instance on your local machine!
+Now, you can connect to this instance using any DB client you prefer, such as [DBeaver](https://dbeaver.io/) or [pgAdmin](https://www.pgadmin.org/).
+The host is `localhost`, both DB name and user are `node_gmp`, and the password is `password123`.

 ![connection_example](/img/rdb/docker-connection.PNG)